megabreit/luninfo/doc/luninfo.md

 Firmware, FRU, PN and FC are not visible from inside of an LPAR, "VIRT" is shown in this case.

 ## Show disk details

+Shows detailed disk and disk attribute information.
+The command line option is -d.

+With -H the header line will not be displayed.
 ```
 luninfo -d
 #DISK      QD  WR PATHS PSTATE ALGORITHM         RESERVE      HCHECK_C      HCHECK_I  HCHECK_M  PR_KEY_V